mbari-org/mxm-server/docker/README.md

 The user-visible MXM version is the one set in `mxm-ui`'s `package.json` file.

-## `mbari/mxm-server`
+## `mbari/mxm`

-This image contains not only the mxm-server component, but also the mxm-ui component via the `quarkus-quinoa` extension.
+This image contains the mxm-server component and also the mxm-ui component, which is incorporated via the `quarkus-quinoa` extension.

 ### Building the image